 |15||Discontinue use completely|

-While a tapered approach to withdrawal is recommended for all benzodiazepines and will reduce the likelihood and severity of withdrawal symptoms, this doesn’t mean the tapering process is easy.
-The following are recommendations to help with some of the challenges that may arise during benzodiazepine withdrawal:
+While a tapered approach to withdrawal is recommended for all benzodiazepines and will reduce the likelihood and severity of withdrawal symptoms, the tapering process isn’t always easy.
+The following recommendations may help:

 - Use medical detox.
-Benzodiazepine taper schedules should always be managed by a doctor.
-For individuals consuming higher doses of Ativan regularly and/or experiencing severe withdrawal symptoms, medical detox is imperative.
-You need medical supervision during the tapering process to ensure your safety and to reduce the likelihood of relapse to Ativan misuse.
+A doctor should always manage benzodiazepine tapering schedules.
+Medical detox is imperative for individuals consuming higher doses of Ativan regularly and experiencing severe withdrawal symptoms.
+Medical supervision during tapering can ensure your safety and reduce the likelihood of relapse.

 - Get support.
 Stopping sustained use or misuse of any drug can be challenging.
 Have a list of family members, friends, or support resources (like a therapist) you can turn to when things get tough.